puppetlabs-toy-chest/libral/doc/invoke-simple.md

     attrN: new_valueN
     ral_was: old_valueN

-The output should only contain attributes that actually had to be changed.
+The output should only contain attributes that actually had to be changed, and only needs to include attributes for which the value was changed to something other than the value passed on the command line.
 For each such attribute the new value, and the old value prefixed by `ral_was`, need to be output.
+For any attribute that had to be changed bceause it was passed on the command line, and for which nothing is output, `libral` assumes it was changed exactly from the last value reported by `find` to the exact value passed on the command line.
+That means that in the simplest case, the output from `update` can just be

+    # simple

 If the variable `ral_noop` was passed to the provider, no changes should be made to the system, but the output should contain all changes that _would_